Almonte5/Comp2050-2024-assignment2-lmeyp/deliverables/SDD.md

 #### Minimal Viable Product // yuvi

 A description of the _minimal viable product_.
 This is a version of the product, that is suitable for the client, trusted customers, or early adopter to use for evaluation.
 Which of the requirements does it implement, and which part of the architecture needs to be in place?

+The Minimal Viable Product (MVP) for the DirectionsMQ app is a foundational version that is designed to provide navigation and location sharing features for users at Macquarie University.
+This version focuses on delivering core functionalities that validate the app's concept and gather user feedback for future enhancements.

+1. User Authentication: Requirement ID: R1
+Description: Users can create an account and log in securely to access personalized features.
+2. Real-time Location Tracking:
+Requirement ID: R2
+Description: Users will be able to see their current location on the map to facilitate navigation.
+3. Turn-by-Turn Navigation:
+Requirement ID: R3
+Description: The app will offer turn-by-turn navigation from the user's current location to a selected destination on campus.
+4. Waypoint Management:
+Requirement ID: R4
+Description: Users can save and manage waypoints, enabling them to quickly access frequently visited locations.
+5. Location Sharing:
+Requirement ID: R5
+Description: The app will allow users to share their locations with friends within the app, enhancing user interaction and coordination.

+These features will need to be supported by the following architecture components:
+- A user authentication service for secure login and account management.
+- A mapping and geolocation service to enable interactive map features and real-time tracking.
+- A backend server to handle data storage and processing for user accounts, waypoints, and location sharing.

 #### Milestones // yuvi